adrian-evo/workday-tasks-time-control/docs/howto.md

 1. For password

-	- "*Keychain Item Name*": Checkin (the same as CHECKIN.SYSTEM entry from _vault.json_ file).
+	- "*Keychain Item Name*": Checkin (the same as CHECKIN.SYSTEM entry from your _vault.json_ file).
 E.g., mycheckinsystem
 	- "*Account Name*": your_username (the same as CHECKIN.USER entry).
 E.g., myuser
 	- "*Password*": your_password (the same as CHECKIN.PASSWORD entry)